-11. If prerecorded music is used in any Song and Dance section, it must NOT include any singing or chanting on the CD.
+12. If prerecorded music is used in any Song and Dance section, it must NOT include any singing or chanting.
 Prerecorded music used in any Tap section must NOT include any recorded tap or similar sound effect.
-In the Stage class sections, singing is allowed on a recording but live singing over prerecorded singing is not allowed.
+In the Stage class sections, singing is allowed on a recording but live singing over pre recorded singing is not allowed.

 13. The stage and stage wings are out of bounds to all except authorised persons and performers about to perform.
 Performers who have danced must leave and only return to the wings three numbers before the end of the class.
 Authorised persons include one assistant from each school who may accompany children for the purpose of assisting with wardrobe or properties or if the child is under 7 years of age.